Program

 Opportunities and introductions

-SPARK NS programs use a proven model for translational research developed and defined at Stanford University at Stanford University School of Medicine since 2006.
-The model has an exceptional 50%2 success rate at advancing discoveries through the translational phase.
+The SPARK NS program uses a proven model for translational research with an exceptional 50%2 success rate at advancing academic discoveries through the translational phase.

 • Document icon